dog-broad/CRT/Data_Structures.md

 3. If we don't assign values to enum names, then they are automatically assigned values starting from 0.
 4. An enumerator's value is previous enumerator's value + 1.
 5. Enumerators can be initialized to values of any integer type but cannot be changed outside the enum declaration.
 Enumerators are CONSTANTS.

+## Insertion Before Algorithm

+insertBefore(k1, k2) ⇒ Insert k2 before k1

+1. If list is empty, Do nothing
+2. If k1 is the head, push(k2)
+3. Search for Node before k1(p)
+    3a.
+If k1 does not exist ⇒ Do nothing
+    3b1.
+Create a node, insert a value k2
+    3b2. n next is k1(p→next)
+    3b3. p next is n

+## Insertion After Algorithm

+insertAfter(k1, k2) ⇒ Insert k2 after k1

+1. If list is empty, Do nothing
+2. If k1 is the tail, append(k2)
+3. Search for Node k1(p)
+    3a.
+If k1 does not exist ⇒ Do nothing
+    3b1.
+Create a node, insert a value k2
+    3b2. n next is k1(p→next)
+    3b3. p next is n

+## Deletion Algorithm

+1. If list is empty, Do nothing.
+2. If head is N => head's next is new head.
+3. If N is both head and tail => head and tail is NULL.
+4. Search for N's previous node (p)
+    4a.
+If N does not exist => Do nothing.
+    4b.
+If p next is Tail => make p as new tail.
+    4c.
+If N is present, p's next is p's next's next.